 The digital plant is the differentiator.

 Folium's edge is not one service line.
-It is the manufacturing mindset applied to digital work: make the tools, make the agents, make the proof machinery, make the operating packets, then use that plant to build future customer systems faster.
+It is a repeatable delivery model: build the tools, agents, review systems, and operating guides, then use that delivery system to make future customer systems faster and stronger.

 | Plant asset | What it produces | How it compounds |